jfabello/gc-platform-api-client/docs/classes/conversations-api.md

 ### `patchConversationsCallParticipantCommunication`

 Update conversation participant's communication by disconnecting it.
+This endpoint does not update wrapup.

 #### Endpoint